catenax-eV/catenax-ev.github.io/docs/standards/CX-0012-BusinessPartnerDataPoolAPI/CX-0012-BusinessPartnerDataPoolAPI.md

 ## 2 BUSINESS PARTNER POOL API \[NORMATIVE\]

-The Business Partner Pool API enables the access to Golden Record business partner data and provides it to other Catena-X services and consumers.
-The Pool API **MUST** be implemented based on the [OpenAPI 3.0.1 specification](https://github.com/OAI/OpenAPI-Specification/blob/465fcb3abfcfb43f7ac8cc2c47495bcb1f485b01/versions/3.0.1.md).
+The Business Partner Gate API allows to upload and download business partner data records to improve their quality and enrich them with additional information.
+The Gate API **MUST** be implemented based on the [OpenAPI specification (3.0.1)](https://github.com/OAI/OpenAPI-Specification/blob/761a0797ebf2e35e687ebef07741d1c10675e08c/versions/3.0.1.md).

 ### 2.1 PRECONDITIONS AND DEPENDENCIES

-To run the API the following **SHOULD** be set up: https://github.com/eclipse-tractusx/bpdm/blob/92963a535c3c7bc9882afc885267ada6ed04930d/README.md
+To run the API, the technical components described in the [Eclipse Tractus-X BPDM GitHub repository (6.1.x)](https://github.com/eclipse-tractusx/bpdm/blob/3579e50d6200b6a7ce2a9da811475cff4cbffe06/README.md) **SHOULD** be set up.

 ### 2.2 API SPECIFICATION

 #### 2.2.1 API ENDPOINTS & RESOURCES

-The Pool API **MUST** be implemented as defined in the following OpenAPI document: https://raw.githubusercontent.com/eclipse-tractusx/bpdm/release/6.0.x/docs/api/pool.json
+The Gate API **MUST** be implemented as defined in the following OpenAPI document: [Business Partner Data Pool OpenAPI specification (6.1.x)](https://github.com/eclipse-tractusx/bpdm/blob/3579e50d6200b6a7ce2a9da811475cff4cbffe06/docs/api/pool.json)

 The resources **MUST** use the well-known HTTP request methods for CRU(D) operations: